The 10-Second Summary

 A homemade flirt pole is genuinely easy to build and a completely reasonable first step.
 PVC pipe or a broom handle, some paracord, a fabric lure, and 20 minutes.
 The cost is basically nothing.
 For testing whether your dog responds to flirt pole play before committing to a purchase, building one yourself makes sense.
 Most dogs will chase a sock tied to a stick, and that tells you something useful before spending money.

 The problems show up under two conditions: high-drive dogs and regular use.
 A driven dog generates significant tension loads at the pole-to-line connection point and at the lure on catch.
 PVC is not rated for repeated flex stress and it fatigues and cracks over sessions.
 Standard rope frays first at the connection knots, which are the highest-stress points in the system.
 Most homemade builds also end up with a pole-to-line ratio that is too short, meaning the dog has to jump and pivot to engage the lure rather than running wide arcs, which is both a joint issue and a training problem.
-For the deeper construction analysis, see the breakdown of flirt pole materials and construction.
+Wide horizontal movement is what the tool is designed to produce-not tight vertical pivots.

 - $5 to $15 in materials, minimal financial commitment